JetBrains-Research/stack-trace-deduplication/README.md

 Open-source datasets, namely **Ubuntu**, **Eclipse**, **NetBeans**, and **Gnome**, can be found [here](https://doi.org/10.5281/zenodo.5746044).

 _Note_: to run our models on open-source datasets, you need to transform them into the right format.
-The scripts for doing that are available TODO.
+The script for doing that is available [here](helpers/dataset_converter.py).

 ## 🏃 Running the code